House Bill 96 (State Operating Budget)

 See the links below for more information on the Ohio Legislature's website, such as proponent and opponent testimonies, a summary of the bill, and more.

-Watch the presentation from the February 27, 2025, House Agriculture Committee hearing below.
+Watch the testimony from the February 27, 2025, House Agriculture Committee hearing below.
 If the video does not load, click here to view the video on the Ohio Channel.

-Watch the presentation from the March 12, 2025, House Finance Committee hearing below.
+Watch the testimony from the March 12, 2025, House Finance Committee hearing below.
 If the video does not load, click here to view the video on the Ohio Channel.